Pandawan/GarlicRecipes/src/content/wallet-win.md

 Now repeat **Step 2**, you should be good to go.
 <br>

+## Step 5.
+Download the Blockchain
+While keeping your network window open, Open a new Command Prompt.
+Navigate to your Garlicoin folder (use `cd C:\Garlic\`), and type `garlicoin-cli -testnet getinfo`.
+Keep using that command until the number of blocks stops changing.
+If it stops changing (after you run the command a bunch of times), it means that you have downloaded all of the blockchain and can now move to the next step.

 # Getting a Wallet
 Once you have gotten the Network up and running, you will need to get a wallet address.